api3dao/vitepress-docs/docs/explore/introduction/first-party.md

 ### Decentrally governed oracles

-Decentrally-governed networks of first-party oracles would adquately solve the API connectivity problem.
+Decentrally-governed networks of first-party oracles would adequately solve the API connectivity problem.
 Consider the following:

 1. Decentralized applications need access to APIs.